NMCSD Chaplain Earns National Board Certification

-SAN DIEGO -- (Dec.
-2, 2024) Lt.
+Lt.
 Cmdr.
-Aaron Walling (L), Assistant Department Head for Pastoral Care Services at Naval Medical Center San Diego (NMCSD), has earned National Board Certification from the National Association of VA Chaplains, a significant professional achievement in the field of spiritual care, Dec.
-2, 2024.
+Aaron Walling, Assistant Department Head for Pastoral Care Services at Naval Medical Center San Diego (NMCSD), has earned National Board Certification from the National Association of VA Chaplains, a significant professional achievement in the field of spiritual care, Dec.
+2.

 The certification recognizes Walling's expertise and dedication to providing comprehensive spiritual support to service members, veterans, and their families.
 As a board-certified chaplain, Walling joins an elite group of professionals who meet rigorous standards in pastoral care, ethics, and leadership.

-Presenting Walling his certificate is CAPT Elizabeth Adriano, Director of NMCSD.
-NMCSD’s mission is to prepare service members for deployment, deliver comprehensive health services, and advance military medicine through education, training, and research.
-Employing over 5,000 personnel across Southern California, NMCSD is committed to delivering world-class patient care while upholding the highest standards of healthcare excellence.
+"Chaplain Walling’s achievement underscores the critical role of spiritual care in the holistic well-being of our military community," said Capt.
+Elizabeth Adriano, Director of NMCSD.
+"His commitment to serving others is a testament to the compassion and resilience that defines our team."

+Reflecting on the certification, Walling emphasized the importance of the role chaplains play in military healthcare.

 |Date Taken: